Jataí: Climate

 Climate: Tropical mesothermic, with two seasons well defined by the seasonal regime of rain.

 Period of rain: October to April.

 Period of drought: May to September.

 Temperature: average minimum and maximum in June (coldest month) is: 11 - 27 °C. In September (hottest month): 18 - 35 °C. Temperatures can reach as high as 38 °C and as low as 2 °C during the year.
 A surprising 0 °C was recorded on July 18, 2000.

 Precipitation: rainfall of approximately 1,800 mm, but unevenly distributed throughout the year.

-Rivers
+Hydrography

 The municipality is located in the Serra do Caiapó, which divides the basins of the Araguaia and the Parnaíba rivers.
 Its hydro graphic network belongs to the basin of the Paraná, being composed of tributaries on the right bank of the Parnaíba.

 Rivers: Claro, São Pedro, Doce, Ariranha e Paraíso.

 The water is supplied by the Claro river and distributed to the population after treatment.